alionaheitz/CPE487Project/README.md

 # CPE487 - FPGA-based accelerometer interface and feedback control system

 ### Overview :
-This project involves developing a flight control system using the Nexys A7-100T FPGA, using its onboard ADXL362 3-axis accelerometer via SPI communication to continuously monitor real time X, Y, Z axis data.
+This project involves developing a flight control system using the Nexys A7-100T FPGA, and its onboard ADXL362 3-axis accelerometer via SPI communication to continuously monitor real time X, Y, Z axis data.
 The system processes this sensor data to simulate aircraft orientation and generates a corresponding PWM signal to drive a servo motor, mimicking how flight surfaces like ailerons or rudders respond to pitch or roll movements.
 Sensor data is also displayed on the 7-segment display and onboard LEDs.
 The implementation showcases skills in finite state machines (FSMs), SPI protocol, signal generation, sensor interfacing, and real-time hardware communication.

  ![Alt text](visual1.png)
  - Visual representation of a board's 3-axial data relative to an aircraft's rotations.
 This board is not the one used in class!